Appdynamics/victorops-alerting-extension/README.md

 ### Steps

-1. Run "mvn clean install"
+1. Run "mvn clean install -DskipTests".
+You can run the tests by configuring the VictorOps org and routing key in the config.yaml in the test resources folder.

 2. Find the zip file at 'target/victorops-alert.zip' or Download the VictorOps Alerting Extension zip from [AppDynamics Exchange](http://community.appdynamics.com/t5/AppDynamics-eXchange/idb-p/extensions)